zaidmnsr/zaidmansuri/README.md

   - Also, can scale kubernetes pods based on custom metrics
   - Also can autoscale kubernetes node to accumulate the extra traffic

+#### Extra Points 2

+  - Above all strategy and deployment plan is based on AWS Cloud Services